Battle of Cerignola: Battle

 The battle began with two charges by the French heavy cavalry against the centre of the Spanish army, but these were both repulsed by intense Spanish artillery and arquebus fire.
 The next assault tried to force the Spanish right flank, but many of the French cavalrymen fell into the Spanish ditch and the attack was again thrown back by a storm of fire from the Spanish arquebusiers.
 One of those killed by the arquebus volleys was Nemours, making him possibly the first European general killed in action by small-arms fire.

 With the Swiss commander, Chandieu, taking charge, the Swiss pikemen attacked with the cavalry instead of waiting for the arrival of the French rearguard and artillery under Yves d'Alègre.
 Seeing the imminent French infantry assault upon his center, Córdoba withdrew the arquebusiers to the flanks and the Landsknecht pikemen under von Ravenstein took their place behind the ditch.
 The Swiss formations, joined by the Gascon infantry, were unable to break into the defensive positions.
 Held by the Landsknechts in the front, fired into their flanks by the arquebusiers and harassed by the Spanish light cavalry, the Swiss and French were again driven back with heavy casualties, including Chandieu.

 Fernández de Córdoba then launched a counterattack by the Spanish and German infantry and the reserve of heavy Spanish cavalry.
-Mounted arquebusiers surrounded and routed the remaining French gendarmes, but the Swiss pikemen managed to retreat in a relatively organized fashion.
+Mounted arquebusiers surrounded and routed the remaining French gendarmes, although the Swiss pikemen managed to retreat in a relatively organized fashion.
 Upon witnessing the defeat of both the gendarmes and the Swiss, d'Alègre directed a withdrawal.
 He was pursued by the victorious Spanish jinetes.

 Aftermath

-The severe French defeat cost them around 4,000 soldiers, with Spanish losses amounting to some 500 men.
+The severe French defeat cost them around 2,000 soldiers, with Spanish losses amounting to some 500 men.
 The French supply wagons and artillery was captured by the victorious Spanish troops.
 The end of the battle saw the first time a "call to prayer" (toque de oracion) was issued, a practice that was later adopted by most Western armies, when the Great Captain, upon seeing the fields full of French bodies (who, like the Spaniards, were Christian), ordered three long tones to be played and his troops to pray for all the fallen.
 The body of Nemours was retrieved by Tristao da Cunha by orders of Córdoba, who hosted a military funeral for him.

 After the battle the defeated French army retreated to the fortress of Gaeta north of Naples.
 De Córdoba's forces attempted to storm the fortress, but the attacks all failed.
 The besieged French were prepared for a long siege and were receiving supplies by sea.
 Thus unable to take Gaeta and fearing the arrival of possible French reinforcements, de Córdoba lifted the siege and retreated to Castellone, some 8 kilometers south of Gaeta.